 - Bricklayers lay bricks, pre-cut stone and concrete blocks in mortar.
 (Source: Go Construct) The projects you’ll work on vary from repairs to walls, arches, and chimneys to creating the building’s external shell.

 - Though no formal qualifications are required to be a bricklayer, some companies may favour those with site experience or GCSE in specific subjects, e.g. maths and English.

 - As your expertise increases, you may choose to specialise in heritage or stonemasonry.
 Alternatively, you can move into apprentice training or supervising.

-- As a builder, you could be working on the construction, maintenance and repair, renovation or remodelling of housing, non-residential property and industrial and commercial spaces.
+- As a builder, you could work on the construction, maintenance and repair, renovation or remodelling of housing, non-residential property and industrial and commercial spaces.

-- You’ll start your career by prepping and cleaning areas, assisting the more experienced worker and helping on smaller tasks, along with plenty of heavy lifting.
+- You’ll start your career by prepping and cleaning areas, assisting the more experienced workers, helping with smaller tasks, and doing plenty of heavy lifting.
 As your experience level increases, you’ll gain more responsibility and work on more complex tasks and projects.

 - Some builders work their way up and become supervisors or managers, while others specialise in particular skills or projects.
 E.g. Some builders specialise in building domestic extensions.

 - Carpentry is the art of cutting, working, and joining timber.
 You’ll usually find two types of carpentry.